twood02/webtemplate/wiki/tunneling.md

 #### SSH Tunnels

 First thing's first, what is SSH?
 SSH stands for Secure Shell (protocol).
 "Secure" in this setting means protected opposed to "reliable".
 Secure tunnels via `ssh` encrypt traffic coming out of network for quick and secure application access.
 Many services such as VPNs, legacy applications, and intranet communication use ssh tunnels to encrpyt and send arbitrary data through a network.
+SSH consists of three major levels
+1) Transport Layer Protocol - provides authentication and confidentiality
+2) User Authentication Protocol - does exactly what it sounds like, and authenticates the user to the server
+3) Connection Protocol - distributes the encrypted tunnel to multiple channels

 Why might ssh tunnels be used?
 Here are a few examples:
 - A firewall is blocking traffic in or out of the network on a specific port